Subscribe to our newsletter

 If you’re looking for a handout to have nearby, click here to obtain the FREE printable with three stretches, including 1 NEW stretch and three additional strength exercises for after breast cancer surgery or radiation.

-Meet Kelly
+Kelly Sturm

-Doctor of Physical Therapy (PT, DPT), Board-Certified Oncology Specialist, Certified Lymphedema Therapist (CLT), LANA-certified
+Kelly Sturm is a Doctor of Physical Therapy (PT, DPT), a Board-Certified Oncology Specialist, and a Certified Lymphedema Therapist (CLT-LANA) with over a decade of specialized experience.